 - Failure to disclose risk: failing to inform a client of the risk of an investment and potential for financial loss;

 - Failure to supervise: brokerage firm fails to properly supervise its brokers, advisors or representatives thereby allowing misconduct to occur;

-- High pressure sales: implementing aggressive sales tactics or pressuring a client to rush investment decisions;
+- High-pressure sales: implementing aggressive sales tactics or pressuring a client to rush investment decisions;

-- Misrepresentation: presenting untruths about an investment regarding level of risk or other data characterizing the investment;
+- Misrepresentation: presenting untruths about an investment regarding a level of risk or other data characterizing the investment;

 - Negligence: failing to handle an investor’s account in a reasonably prudent manner or failing to comply with industry rules or regulations;